0010200303/KoCS/docs/programming-guide/simulation.rst

 .. note::

-  Supplying all forces in a single ``take_step`` call is recommended, as it allows the framework to apply internal optimizations and scheduling strategies more efficiently.
+  Supplying all forces in a single ``take_step`` call is recommended, as it allows the framework to apply internal optimizations.

 Writing
 -------

-Simulation output can be written through the ``write`` function.
-The framework automatically handles data conversion, file generation and timestep bookkeeping internally.
+Simulation output is written through the ``write`` function.
+When called without arguments, the framework automatically handles data conversion, file generation and timestep bookkeeping.
+You can also supply a custom time or pass additional data views to include in the output:

 .. code-block:: cpp

   sim.write();
+  sim.write(dt * i, custom_view);

-Addtionally non integrated fields, such as static masses or agent types can also be included in the out by passing their ``Views`` to ``write``:
+Static fields that are not updated by the integrator - such as masses or agent types - can be written once using ``write_static``.
+This should be called before the first ``write()`` call:

 .. code-block:: cpp

-  sim.write(masses, types);
+  sim.write_static(masses, types);